 To make sure it doesn’t accidentally transfer onto my bed sheets instead of staying on my hands, I like to wear cotton gloves like these.
 I usually end up taking them off in the middle of the night (probably because I get hot when I sleep), but they do help.

 Product 4: Disposable Food Prep Gloves

 I also like to wear them when dealing with raw poultry, because touching raw chicken is kind of gross, in my opinion.
 I purchased this pack of 1,000 disposable food prep gloves from Amazon back in 2015, and I’m still not done with them because I only use them occasionally.
-Really good investment, in my opinion.
+Really good investment.

 That said, these gloves certainly aren’t perfect.
 Since they’re one-size-fits-all, they’re a bit loose on my hands, and they come off pretty easily.
 Water also starts seeping through the gloves after a while, because the plastic is so thin.
 But for short-term contact with tomatoes and eggplant, I find that it really gets the job done.

 Product 5: Softsoap Advanced Clean Liquid Hand Soap